 What is/was the Santa Fe Trail?
 For around 59 years in the mid 19th century

 (1821-1880) it was the main commercial road from Missouri to Santa Fe, New Mexico.
-This was before trains had made their way that far West, so travelers had go by horse and by wagons, thus needing safe routes to travel.
+This was before trains had made their way that far West, so travelers had to go by horse and wagons, thus needing safe routes to travel.
 The Santa Fe Trail was one of three main trails going West.

 If you want to know more, the Santa Fe Trail Association has lots of info HERE, and the Nation Parks Service has a great piece on the Santa Fe Trail HERE.

 This marker, set by The Daughters of the American Revolution and the state of Kansas in 1906, commemorates the Santa Fe Trail where it passed through Lenexa.
 It is located at the Southwest corner of Santa Fe Trail Drive and Noland Road in Bradshaw Park, downtown Lenexa.
 This park is part of the original right-of-way that ran through the fruit farm of Squire Charles Alfred Bradshaw.
 Squire Bradshaw sold the land to the railroad for $1.00 with the stipulation that a depot be erected and maintained on the property.

 This park is the third home for this marker.
 Originally, the DAR placed it on the west side of the road at 105th and Pflumm.
 Later, the stone was moved to Caenen Lake Road and Santa Fe Trail Drive, near the Lenexa Lumber Company.
 Finally it was moved to its present location.